Rok the Nation

-"Rok the Nation" is a single released by Swedish electronic music duo Rob'n'Raz featuring rapper Leila K in 1990.
-It reached number 41 in the UK.
+"Rok the Nation" is a song by Swedish electronic music duo Rob'n'Raz featuring rapper Leila K, released in March 1990 by BMG as the second single from their debut album, Rob'n'Raz feat.
+Leila K (1990).
+It peaked at number three in both Sweden and Finland.
+Additionally, the song was a top-20 hit in the Netherlands and Switzerland, and a top-30 hit in Ireland and West Germany.
+In the UK, "Rok the Nation" reached number 41 on the UK Singles Chart.

 Critical reception

 Mick Mercer from Melody Maker commented, "Ah, now here's something interesting.
 Leila K [...] has a nice voice that made "Got to Get" the little fun bundle that it was.
-This is more interesting, with som studiously sharp vocals and a chintzy keyboard carpet pattern for her to rub the dirt into.
+This is more interesting, with some studiously sharp vocals and a chintzy keyboard carpet pattern for her to rub the dirt into.
 It's tougher than you'd expect with lovely trumpet touches and a successful plunge down to the rhythm near the end followed by some fast, oddly stippled vocal delivery."

 David Giles from Music Week wrote, "The team that sneaked a surprise hit with the recent "Got to Get" follow up with a track that is heavy enough to please clubbers but with enough hooks to succeed chartwise again.
 The drum machine break sounds suspiciously similar in Japan's "Vision Of China" though..."
-Sian Pattenden from Smash Hits felt that "this is harder, dare I say funkier than 'Got to Get'".
+Siân Pattenden from Smash Hits felt that "this is harder, dare I say funkier than 'Got to Get'".